jedidiahwahana/springredis/README.md

-# spring-hello #
+# spring-redis #

-This repository demonstrates how to create a basic web application using Spring Framework.
+This repository demonstrates how to create a basic web application using Spring Framework and Redis.

 ### How do I get set up? ###